-A United Launch Alliance (ULA) Atlas V 551 rocket will launch the Space
+A United Launch Alliance (ULA) Atlas V rocket carrying the Space Test

-Test Program (STP)-3 mission for the U.S. Space Force.
-Liftoff will
+Program (STP)-3 mission for the U.S. Space Force’s Space Systems Command

 A United Launch Alliance (ULA) Atlas V 551 rocket will launch the Space Test Program-3 (STP-3) mission for the U.S. Space Force’s (USSF) Space Systems Command (SSC).
 STP-3 is a co-manifested mission that matures technology and reduces future space program risk for the Department of the Air Force and the U.S. Space Force by advancing warfighting capabilities in the areas of nuclear detonation detection, space domain awareness (SDA), weather, and communication.
 Both spacecraft will be delivered